The Biggest Kettlebell Mistakes — and How to Fix Them

 Correcting these kettlebell mistakes will help you move better, lift more confidently, and get more out of every session.
 The kettlebell is a powerful tool — but only when used with proper technique and progression.

-If you want expert support, personalised programming, and technique feedback, visit my home page to get in touch.
+If you want expert support, personalized programming, and technique feedback, visit personal training page to get in touch.

 Ready to level up your kettlebell training?
 I’m here to help.